Find Your Darakaraka: Jaimini Astrology's Complete Spouse Blueprint

 - DK placement in houses and signs

-- Full Chara Karaka system for your complete karmic profile
+- Full Chara Karaka system for your complete soul-purpose profile

 - Navamsha for analyzing your partner's true nature